 If you or your child are a victim of domestic violence, your safety is a top priority.
 First, it is important to document your abuse by contacting law enforcement.
 The authorities will subsequently investigate your case and may press criminal charges against the abuser.
 Additionally, a family lawyer can help you get a protective order (sometimes called a restraining order) against your significant other.

 And, if you are facing domestic violence allegations, it is important to contact a lawyer.
 Allegations of child or spousal abuse may impact your custody and other legal rights.
 All of your discussions with your family attorney are confidential and cannot be disclosed during either a civil or criminal case.

 Bringing a child into your home is a joyful time.
 However, adoption is also a legal process.
-A Baltimore family attorney can help you navigate the adoption system.
+Our Maryland family attorneys can help you navigate the adoption system.
 Our lawyers assist clients with stepparent adoptions, agency adoptions, and independent adoptions.

 Consult With a Maryland Family Attorney

 Whether you are entering or departing a relationship, it’s important to consult with a family attorney with experience in Baltimore, Bel Air, Annapolis, and throughout the state of Maryland.
 At James E. Crawford, Jr. and Associates, we provide our clients with personalized solutions, as well as tenacious legal representation in a wide variety of family law issues.
-Call us today for a free initial consultation at 443-541-5912.
+Call us today for a free initial consultation at 443-709-9999.